ahuang53/Card-Access-Playlist-Project/README.md

 ### Installation

+1. Make sure to have VLC installed on the system
-1. Clone the repository from GitHub
+2. Clone the repository from GitHub
-2. Activate the virtual environment and run the program.
+3. Activate the virtual environment and run the program.

 **To reinstall the virtual environment, steps are below:

 #### Unix Systems (macOS & Linux)